Mick McGrath (rugby union)

-Michael McGrath (born 5 January 1991) is an Irish rugby union player for Clontarf FC where he plays as a wing.
+Michael McGrath (born 5 January 1991) is an Irish rugby union player for Wanderers FC where he plays as a wing.
 He also plays for the Ireland national rugby sevens team as a forward.

 McGrath was educated at Catholic University School (CUS) in Dublin, a school better known for cricket rather than rugby.

 After a short stint with Plymouth Albion R.F.C. he secured a place in a wider Leinster Rugby training squad whilst playing club rugby with Clontarf, eventually securing a full contract.
 He made his senior debut in September 2014 against Scarlets.
 He was called up to the Leinster senior squad for the season commencing 2014–15 following impressive performances in the All-Ireland League.
 However, he was released from Leinster.

 McGrath was the All-Ireland League Division 1A top try scorer in 2014, 2015, and again in 2016.
 McGrath was part of the Leicester Tigers wider training squad during the summer of 2016, but returned to Clontarf for the 2016-17 season.
 McGrath was noted for his outstanding performance in a losing effort in the 2017 All-Ireland League final.